It took Unilever 45 generations and 449 designs to create a perfect nozzle which would dispense washing powder.

 How to create a five-second test ?

-- Create a design of what you want to test.
+- Create a design of what you want to use in your usability test.
 In most cases, a homepage, landing page or product page.
 You can use a Google chrome extension to take a screen shot for you.

-- Upload the design to a testing service, such as UsabilityHub.
+- Upload the design to a usability testing service, such as UsabilityHub.

-- Set your test questions.
+- Set your usability test questions.
 What do the users recall?

 If there is an imbalance between the intent and the results, you most likely have a clarity (copy-writing) problem.
 Back to the drawing board…

-The goal of card sorting is to understand how users find information, navigate a system (e.g. using a menu), label information and organise the information provided.
+The goal of card sorting is to understand how users or customers find information, navigate a system (e.g. using a menu), label information and organise the information provided.

-To conduct a card sorting session, you can use:
+To conduct a card sorting usability test for your website or app, you can use: